reyesayala/wa_network_request_compare/README.md

 ### get_file_names.py
 This program outputs a CSV file which maps the current and archive URLs with their respective network request CSV files.
+This file acts as an index.
 > The output CSV will have four columns, current URl, archive URL, current network requests file name, archive network requests file name.

 Command syntax: